cwahldassule/CSC120-FinalProject/cheatsheet.md

         -If user guesses correctly, they recieve a peony, if incorrect, they lose all items in their basket

 Firefly CLearing:
+    (0,0) Starlight Pond
+        -Automatic starting location
+        -Gives the option to leave the Firefly Clearing (0,1) Walnut Tree
+        -
+        -
+    (0,2) Cozy Knothole
+        -
+        -
+    (2,2) Leaf Hammocks
+        -
+        -
+    (1,2) Ornate Mirror
+        -
+    (1,1) Deserted Burrow
+        -
+        -
+    (1,0) Birch Bridge
+        -
+    (2,0) Clover Patch
+        -Asks the user if they would like to look for a 4 leaf clover -If yes, there is a 1 in 3 chance that they will .......
+    (2,1) Pinecone Shrine
+        -
+        -

 Fairy Village:
     (-2, 0) Nothing here